 You can deduct expenses for a vehicle you use for your business.
 If you use the vehicle for both personal and business purposes, you can deduct only the costs for business use.
-Figure your business use percentage as:
+Use this equation to find your business use percentage:

-Business miles you drove / (divided by) Total miles you drove in the year = Business use
+Business miles you drove / Total miles you drove in the year = Business use

-You can’t deduct commuting miles -- the distance you drive from home to work.
-However, you can deduct the cost of traveling from 1 business location to another.
+You can’t deduct commuting miles -- the distance you drive from your home to work.
+However, you can deduct the cost of traveling from one business location to another.

 Use the standard mileage rate or the actual expenses method to figure your expenses.

 If you use the standard mileage rate method, multiply the number of business miles you drove by the standard mileage rate.
 The standard mileage rate for 2012 is 55.5 cents per mile.

 In addition to your standard mileage deduction, you can also deduct the cost of parking fees and tolls you for business.
 However, you can't deduct the amount you pay for parking at your place of employment.